 Obviously, reading and writing skills are interconnected in many ways.
 First of all, both reading and writing are processes that involve the same skills and knowledge.
 When reading, you should recognize patterns in letter combinations within words, know common spelling patterns, and connect words with meanings, using your vocabulary.
 Reading also requires you to know grammar because, without it, you won’t be able to comprehend the text.
 You should also recognize the structure of content to properly connect ideas and link them to the main topic.

 When writing, you need the same skill set.
 You need to match letters with sounds, recognize and construct phonemes, and use spelling patterns.
-Without these skills, you won’t be able to write.
+Without these skills, becoming a prolific writer is far from reality or you won’t be able to write at all.
 This is a reason why learning writing and reading at the same time is an especially effective approach.
 All the skills and knowledge that serve as the basis for reading are also used in writing.
 While reading focuses on decoding written words and comprehending the text, writing is based on the opposite process where the writer’s goal is to present their ideas in the written format in a comprehensive way.

 Both writing and reading are all about communication.
 Writers should know their audience to communicate their thoughts effectively.
 Similarly, it can be easier for readers to understand the writer if they consider the content from the writer’s perspective.
 Readers should at least understand the general context of the work, and writers should make sure to provide readers with the necessary background information.